Editorial Team on Their Own Journey from East to East

 Music Features and News Editor at EastEast.
 Experimental musician, сomposer and musicologist, co-founder of Mountains of Tongues organization.
 He performs regularly at venues and festivals around the Caucasus and has contributed to the soundtrack and sound design for multiple independent films.
 He also organizes the annual Caucasus All Frequency Festival, and hosts and produces the podcast Caucasus All Frequency.

-Senior Editor at EastEast and Editor-in-Chief at Syg.ma.
+Senior editor at EastEast, editor-in-chief at Syg.ma and curator at MIEFF festival.
 He studied finance at Plekhanov Russian University of Economics and philosophical anthropology at Russian State University for the Humanities.
 Lives in St.Petersburg.